Dev Environment Setup Guide

 Prerequisites

-• Setup SSH keys for your GitHub account - see GitHub SSH setup
+• GitHub: Set up SSH keys for your GitHub account - see GitHub SSH setup

-Docker provides a consistent, isolated environment that's easier to maintain and troubleshoot.
+Docker provides a consistent, isolated environment that's easy to maintain and troubleshoot.
+This is the recommended approach for all team members.

 1. Install Docker Desktop